Post

 • Cache: Can speed up dependency installation, but note that even for self-hosted Runners, GitHub Cloud Cache is still used and subject to billing limits.

-• Using set +e allows command execution failures not to exit immediately + outputs everything to a file + reads the file to determine if it’s Build Failed or Test Failed; otherwise, the message will uniformly indicate Test Failed.
-It can also be extended to check for other errors, such as: Underlying Error: Unable to boot the Simulator. indicating simulator startup failure, prompting a retry.
+• Using set +e allows commands to fail without exiting immediately + outputs everything to a file + reads the file to determine if it was Build Failed or Test Failed; otherwise, the message will uniformly indicate Test Failed.
+It can also be extended to check for other errors, such as: Underlying Error: Unable to boot the Simulator. indicating simulator startup failure, please try again.

 • Checkout Code can accept specified branches: since the on: schedule event can only trigger on the main (Default Branch), if we want to schedule operations on another branch, we need to specify the branch.

-• Specifying the .cocoapods Repo path is optional; previously, there were instances where two Runners on the same self-hosted machine got stuck during pod install due to both operating on the .cocoapods Repo, causing a git lock.
+• Specifying the .cocoapods Repo path is optional; previously, there were issues with two Runners on the same self-hosted machine getting stuck during pod install due to both operating on the .cocoapods Repo, causing a git lock.
 (But the probability is very low.)

-• Remember to add the following variables in Repo -> Settings -> Actions secrets and variables: SIMULATOR_IOS_VERSION for the simulator iOS version SIMULATOR_NAME for the simulator name
+• Remember to add to Repo -> Settings -> Actions secrets and variables -> variables: SIMULATOR_IOS_VERSION for the simulator iOS version SIMULATOR_NAME for the simulator name

 Commit the file to the Repo main branch and manually trigger it once to verify correctness: